CenterForOpenScience/OSFDocs/docs/add-ons/add-ons_index.rst

 Below this are the citations that the user who connected the add-on has stored in the linked folder.
 Citations are listed in a table.
 Below the "Citation" column is the citation for each resource, formatted according to the style selected in the dropdown.
-In the "Actions" column there is a paper icon.
-Hovering over the icon shows a tooltip that reads "Copy Citation."
-Clicking the paper icon copies the citation to the user's clipboard.
+In the "Actions" column there is a "Copy to clipboard" button.
+Hovering over the button shows a tooltip that reads "Copy Citation."
+Clicking the button copies the citation to the user's clipboard.
+The "Copy to clipboard" button is only supported on the file-level, and not the folder-level.

 Users can change the citation style from the default APA by clicking in the dropdown and beginning to type a citation style.
 Suggestions based on the input will appear as items in the dropdown.
 If the user selects one, the citations in the Citation column are